EDitt/Sunflower_RNAseq/README.md

 ### Final Notes:
 #### Read groups
 If you have sequence data from the same sample across multiple lanes/runs, the best practice is to map these separately (in order to test for batch effects), and then combine resulting bam files (step 5) for each sample before proceeding to transcript quantification.
-The read mapping step will add read groups (@RG) headers during mapping based upon file names and variables specified in the config file to differentiate separate read groups after merging.
+The "Read_Mapping" handler will add read group (@RG) information during mapping based upon file names and variables specified in the config file to differentiate separate read groups after merging.

 #### Alignment File Output
 Two alignment files are output from STAR with this handler - one alignment file in genomic coordinates and one translated into transcript coordinates (e.g.`*Aligned.toTranscriptome.out.bam`).
 The latter is needed for transcript quantification with RSEM (step 7).
-The default format of the former is as an unsorted SAM file.
+The default format of the former is an unsorted SAM file.
 If you plan on using the genomic coordinate alignments for SNP calling, you have the option of getting these output as coordinate-sorted BAM files (similar to the `samtools sort` command) by putting a "yes" for the `GENOMIC_COORDINATE_BAMSORTED` variable in the config.
 Note that this will add significant computational time and memory.

 ## Step 5: Merge_BAM (Optional)